Jeff Sugar, MD

 Professional Background

-Dr. Sugar was the founding director of the Hathaway Children’s Clinical Research Institute, where he performed funded research on the effects of interpersonal child trauma.
-Dr. Sugar previously worked at USC as the Director of the Child Psychiatry Trauma Program and Co-Ward Chief of the Adolescent Psychiatric Inpatient Unit, and conducted clinical research.
+Dr. Sugar was the founding Director of the Hathaway Children’s Clinical Research Institute, where he conducted funded research on the effects of interpersonal trauma in children.

-He was a past president of the Southern California Society of Child and Adolescent Psychiatry, and is active with the American Academy of Child and Adolescent Psychiatry and the American Professional Society on the Abuse of Children.
+He also served as President of the Southern California Society of Child and Adolescent Psychiatry.
+Dr. Sugar maintains professional involvement with the American Academy of Child and Adolescent Psychiatry and the American Professional Society on the Abuse of Children.

 Credentials